-The Mozilla Foundation has released Firefox 9 and Firefox 3.6.25 to address multiple vulnerabilities.
-These vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or perform a cross-site scripting attack.
+Apple has released Security Update 2010-002 and Mac OS X v10.6.3 to address multiple vulnerabilities that affect a number of applications.
+These vulnerabilities may allow an attacker to execute arbitrary code, obtain sensitive information, cause a denial-of-service condition, bypass security restrictions, or operate with elevated privileges.

-US-CERT encourages users and administrators to review the Mozilla Foundation Security Advisories for Firefox 9 and Firefox 3.6.25 and apply any necessary updates to help mitigate the risk.
+US-CERT encourages users and administrators to review Apple Article HT4077 and apply any necessary updates to help mitigate the risks.

-US-CERT encourages users to do the following to help mitigate the risk:
+US-CERT encourages users to take the following preventative measures to help mitigate the security risks:

 In the past, US-CERT has received reports of an increased number of phishing scams and malware campaigns that take advantage of the United States tax season.
 Due to the upcoming tax deadline, US-CERT reminds users to remain cautious when receiving unsolicited email that could be part of a potential phishing scam or malware campaign.